By LaDonna Sanders Nkosi

 Recently, Intercultural Ministries hosted #ConversationsTogether with Mungi Ngomane, author of “Everyday Ubuntu: Living Better Together the African Way.”
 The online event was a success, wtih 46 participants from churches and districts across the US sharing in conversation.

 Ngomane is the grand-daughter of Nobel Peace Prize winner Archbishop Emeritus Desmond Tutu.
 She spoke with the group sharing lessons from the African principle of Ubuntu, speaking specifically on the chapter, “Have Dignity and Respect for Yourself and Others.”
-(A note with her full biography is below.)
+(A note with her full biography follows this article.)

 Watch a replay video of the event on the Church of the Brethren Intercultural Ministries Facebook page at www.facebook.com/372303020689/posts/10158113223900690 .

 A group will continue to share in #ConversationsTogether in a weekly book discussion through July.